 Public access to goods and services

 Public access to goods and services and restrooms are other areas to consider when evaluating exposure to complaints, depending on the nature of a facility.
-Compliant restrooms would be a priority for highway rest stops, while service counters and paths of travel in a convenience store affect public access to goods and services and are a higher priority.
+For example, compliant restrooms would be a priority for highway rest stops.
+For a convenience store, service counters and paths of travel affecting public access to goods and services are a higher priority.

 Step 1: Verify if the issues in the complaint are valid.

 Completing a thorough facility review for compliance will provide an accurate and useful picture of issues, if any, on your property.
-This makes it easier to identify allegations in the complaint that do not apply to your facility, as is sometimes the case with grievances raised by litigants who follow a pattern of repeatedly filing similar complaints at numerous properties.
+This makes it easier to identify allegations in the complaint that do not apply to your facility.
+Sometimes grievances are raised by litigants who follow a pattern of repeatedly filing similar complaints at numerous properties.